jamesaevans/amplitude-dev-center/docs/data/sources/databricks.md

 1. In Amplitude Data, click **Catalog** and navigate to the **Sources** tab.
 2. Search for **Databricks**.
 3. On the **Credentials** tab of the Connect Databricks screen, enter the credentials you configured during the Databricks configuration:
-    - Server Hostname
+    - Server hostname
-    - HTTP Path
+    - Http Path
     - Personal Access Token (for the workspace user or Service Principal)
 4. Click **Next** to verify access.

 ### Select data to import

-1. Select the Databricks table(s) from which Amplitude pulls data.
+1. Select the Databricks tables from which Amplitude pulls data.
 2. Select the version of the table(s) that Amplitude imports from.
 Select **First** or **Latest**.
 First:
 Latest:
-3. Select the data type to import from the selected table(s).
+3. Select the data type to import from the selected tables.
 The Databricks source supports three data types.
     - Event
     - User properties
     - Group properties